 Business & Work Visa

 Short-term work, business activities, or employer-sponsored skilled positions.
-The TSS visa (482) allows up to 4 years.
+The Temporary Skill Shortage visa (482) requires an approved employer sponsor and allows up to 4 years.
+For conferences and business meetings, the 400 or 600 Business Stream applies.

 Stay Duration